jsanin/converter/README.md

 ![Context diagram](c4model/context.png "Context diagram")

 This system has three components:
 - Converter API (backend).
-This exposes the operations needed to convert numbers to english words
+This exposes the operations needed to convert numbers to english words.
+  Technologies and frameworks: Spring Boot, Spring Web, Java 11
 - Converter UI (frontend).
-This has the view components to interact with the backend to show the result to the end user
+This has the view components to interact with the backend to show the result to the end user.
+  Technologies and frameworks: Javascript - VueJS v2, HTML, CSS, Spring Boot, Spring Web, Java 11
 - API Gateway.
 Works a single entry-point for this system.
+  Technologies and frameworks: Javascript - Spring Boot, Spring Cloud Gateway, Java 11

 ![Container diagram](c4model/containers.png "Container diagram")